agilogy/agilogy-blog/_posts/2022-08-26-pbt-shrinking-part1.md

 <img src="https://c.tenor.com/TlfAvuz0tLMAAAAC/obi-wan-kenobi-these-are-not-the-droids.gif">
 {:.figcaption}

 3️⃣ ✅ Woa!
 That one passes the tests!
 This is already a very good hint!
 We may have a bug in `maxWeightInKgs`.
 But what about the other filters?
 Are they related to the failure?
 Our example is still not as nice as the one we know we want if we know where the bug is.
 At the same time, as this example didn't fail, I wouldn't probably keep shrinking it.
-It is probably ok in all of this subtree.
-In other terms, `maxWeightInKgs`to `null` opens a path (that would admit more simplifications) where our bug is not manifested.
+In other terms, setting `maxWeightInKgs` to `null` opens a path (that would admit more simplifications) where our bug is not manifested.
 These are not the examples we are looking for.

 But we can try to keep simplifying 2️⃣ to check wether `olderThan` and `hasAllTags` are unrelated.
 So, let's try to remove `olderThan`: